DimonSmart/LocalOllamaMCPServer/README.md

 - `User` (optional) - Username for Basic authentication
 - `Password` (optional) - Password for Basic authentication
 - `IgnoreSsl` (optional) - Set to `true` to accept self-signed SSL certificates

+### Workspace roots for prompt testing

+The MCP host (e.g., the VS Code MCP extension) is responsible for advertising filesystem boundaries via `roots/list`.
+This server requests the list of roots at runtime and restricts all file operations to that set.
+If the host does not expose any roots, tools such as `query_ollama_with_file` return an error instead of reading arbitrary paths.

+Relative `file_path` values are resolved against the reported roots; provide `root_name` to disambiguate when you have multiple workspaces mounted.

 ### Configuration via Environment Variables